genesiscloud/genesis-cloud-inference-articles/art02.md

 (NOTE: This setting will most likely prevent further normal functioning of Python programs using regular PyTorch because of the conflict of LibTorch libraries with their equivalents from the regular PyTorch installation.
-Roll back the above change of `LD_LIBRARY_PATH` if you want run regular PyTorch applications during the same session on the same instance.)
+Roll back the above change of `LD_LIBRARY_PATH` if you want to run PyTorch applications implemented in Python during the same session on the same instance.)

 The program has two command line arguments: a path to the TorchScript file and a path to the pre-processed input binary file.
 For example, to run inference with the ResNet50